City-of-Vantaa-SmartLab/Mobiilinutakortti/backend/README.md

 # Mobiilinutakortti backend

-The backend directory includes the server side code for running Mobiilinutakortti app.
+The backend directory includes the server side code of the Mobiilinutakortti app.

-Server side is built using NestJS (running on port 3000) and PostgreSQL as database (running on port 5432).
+The backend uses NestJS.
+The database is PostgreSQL.

 ## System requirements: